MadBomber/prompt_manager/lib/temp.md

 The `aip.rb` script is designed to offer a user-friendly and flexible approach to integrating generative AI into content creation processes.
 It streamlines the interactions and management of AI-generated content by providing prompt management, AI integration, and logging capabilities, packaged inside a simple command-line utility.

-## Installation

-TODO: Replace `UPDATE_WITH_YOUR_GEM_NAME_IMMEDIATELY_AFTER_RELEASE_TO_RUBYGEMS_ORG` with your gem name right after releasing it to RubyGems.org.
-Please do not do it earlier due to security reasons.
-Alternatively, replace this section with instructions to install your gem from git if you don't plan to release to RubyGems.org.

-Install the gem and add to the application's Gemfile by executing:

-    $ bundle add UPDATE_WITH_YOUR_GEM_NAME_IMMEDIATELY_AFTER_RELEASE_TO_RUBYGEMS_ORG

-If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install UPDATE_WITH_YOUR_GEM_NAME_IMMEDIATELY_AFTER_RELEASE_TO_RUBYGEMS_ORG

-## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/prompt_manager.

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).